swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 Affected classes are ones whose stored properties contain a non-frozen enum or struct imported from another module that has library evolution enabled.
 (This property is transitive—if your stored properties contain a struct in your own module, but that struct has a stored property of an affected type, that also limits back deployment.)
 In practice, it is usually possible to work around this problem by boxing affected values in a class or existential, at the cost of some overhead.

-> **Note**: Some of the required runtime changes are in the Objective-C runtime, so even a snapshot toolchain will not be sufficient to actually run modules with affected classes.
+> **Note**: Some of the required runtime changes are in the Objective-C runtime, so even a development toolchain will not be sufficient to actually run modules with affected classes.
 However, you can test the diagnostics and code generation by compiling with the experimental feature flag `ObjCImplementationWithResilientStorage`; OS version 99.99 will be treated as high enough to have the necessary runtime support.

 ## Future directions